Erasmus+

 This does not constitute a social grant!

-A student can apply for increased financial support for a student from a disadvantaged socio-economic environment, provided that before their departure they submit a document that confirms that they are entitled to child benefit and that the family’s income for the preceding year, decisive for the awarding of benefits, does not exceed the family subsistence level multiplied by a coefficient of 3.4.
+- a document that confirms that they are entitled to child benefit and that the family's income for the preceding year, decisive for the awarding of benefits, does not exceed the family subsistence level multiplied by a coefficient of 3.4.
 The document must include a translation of the confirmation to Czech (this does not apply to a confirmation in Slovak) and the document must be verified in the form of an apostille or superlegalisation.
 The content and form of the document is to be individually consulted with the coordinator at the CZS.

 Financial Support for Students with Specific Needs